HakiFedha/crypto-sheria-tracker/README.md

 *Sheria* means **law** in Swahili.

-The Sheria Index is a companion research project to the Africa Financial Tyranny Index (AFTI), maintained by HakiFedha as part of its commitment to producing open, freely available research that helps civil society actors across Africa understand and navigate the financial and legal environments in which they operate.
+The Crypto Sheria Tracker is a companion research project to the Africa Financial Tyranny Index (AFTI), maintained by HakiFedha as part of its commitment to producing open, freely available research that helps civil society actors across Africa understand and navigate the financial and legal environments in which they operate.

 > **📌 Project Status: Beta / Work in Progress**
 >
-> The Sheria Index is actively expanding.
+> The Crypto Sheria Tracker is actively expanding.
 The initial data repository is undergoing continuous verification as regulatory landscapes shift across the continent.
 We are systematically updating country entries, and community contributions or verified regional corrections are highly encouraged.

 ---